-The sensitivity analysis below has been determined based on the exposure to equity price risks at the end of the reporting period.
+For 2019, the sensitivity analysis below has been determined based on the exposure to equity price risks at the end of the reporting period.

-In respect of the equity investment in the fund, if the value of fund's net assets of the fund had been 10% higher or lower while all other variables were held constant, the Group's loss for the year ended 31 December 2019 and 31 December 2018 would have been lower or higher by US\$49,000 and US\$63,000 respectively.
+In respect of the equity investment in the fund, if the value of fund's net assets of the fund had been 10% higher or lower while all other variables were held constant, the Group's loss for the year ended 31 December 2019 would have been lower or higher by US\$49,000.